 Sections 14 and 22.
 Certain tax credits and calculation of amount of fire and police state aid available for apportionment.
 Amends Minn.
 Stat. § 477B.03, subd.
 2, and § 477C.03, subd.
 2, to clarify that when the Department annually calculates the amount of fire and police state aid available for apportionment based on insurance premium data, the calculation is not affected by premium tax credits received under 297I.20, subd.
 3 (historic structure insurance premium tax credit), subd.
 4 (film production insurance premium tax credit), and subd.
 5 (Minnesota housing insurance premium tax credit).
 This change aligns Chapters 477B and 477C with Minn.
 Stat. § 297I.20, subds.
-3, 4, 5, and 6 (subd.
-6 is established in article 1 of this act), which state that the credits do not affect the calculation.
+3, 4, and 5, which state that the credits do not affect the calculation.
 These amendments are effective the day following final enactment.
 Minn.
 Stat. § 477C.03, subd.
 2, is also amended to delete vague language describing adjustments to aid payments.
 This amendment is effective for aids payable in calendar year 2024 and thereafter.